vaultah/fused/README.md

 Fused decodes all strings coming from Redis (including individual elements/values/keys of auto fields) except for

- - values of `Bytes` fields, because this would defeat the purpose of `Bytes` fields
+ - values of `Bytes` fields, because that would defeat the purpose of `Bytes` fields
  - strings returned by methods of proxy objects, because it would be hard, and because proxy fields simply return what redis-py returns